-If you need more help writing your resume, writing your cover letter, doing a job search, preparing for an interview, or anything else meet with one of our Employment Counsellors.
+If you need more help writing your resume, writing your cover letter, doing a job search, preparing for an interview, or anything else meet with one of our Employment Advisors.

 A resume is the first point of contact between yourself and an employer.
 They should be personalised to the job you’re applying for and highlight why you’re perfect for the position.

 When writing your resume there are two styles that you can consider.
 Choose the type which best shows off your abilities.

 These resumes give your employment history in reverse chronological order.
 Under each job heading you can list relevant details, to show employers what skills and experience you have gained from each job.

 Those with one or more examples of full time employment with a company.

 This resume highlights transferable skills by bringing together unrelated abilities and job titles to employers.

 Those who are self-employed or who have many varied projects.
 It is also useful for those who want to highlight a specific skillset.

 A good cover letter can help you stand out by showing how well you’ll fit into the company.